She has her life planned out. He lets the wind guide his sails. As the Cold War heats up, can they keep love alive on either side of the iron curtain?

 Identity, conscience, duty, relatives, friends, and the inescapable ties of love, whether benign or otherwise, her books have serious ballast.

-Yet the stories draw you in and only when you’ve finished a satisfying journey do you realised you’ve learned something.
+Yet the stories draw you in and only when you’ve finished a satisfying journey do you realise you’ve learned something.

 And this is an author writing in her THIRD language. ” – JJ Marsh, journalists, teacher, actor and author of the Beatrice Stubbs detective series.